jnun/5daydocs/work/tasks/backlog/53-dogfood-github-issues-workflow.md

-# Dogfood: Use GitHub Issues for 5DayDocs Project
+# Task 53: Dogfood: Use GitHub Issues for 5DayDocs Project

 ## Problem
 The 5daydocs project itself should use its own GitHub Issues workflow to demonstrate the system and "eat our own dogfood".
 This will help validate the workflow and provide a real-world example.